roman/Haskell-capataz/docs/tutorial.md

     (teardown capataz >>= print) -- (8)
 ```

-We start the `main` sub-routine building a capataz instance, using the `forkCapataz` function.
+We start the `main` sub-routine building a capataz instance, using the `forkMainCapataz` function.

 `(0)` We import many symbols from our Capataz library; we need to provide some settings that will determine the restart mechanisms for the threads we want to keep running (despite any errors that could happen).